 "Oh boy, what flavor?"

-The skits are short, as are the movies overall, and the humour is random but amusing in its own strange way, often relying on puns (usually of the Literal-Minded or visual sort), Brick Jokes, and straight-up surreal non sequiturs, alongside the occasional dip into the macabre.
+The skits are short, as are the movies overall, and their humour is random, rapid-fire and very strange, often relying on puns (usually of the Literal-Minded or visual sort), Brick Jokes, and straight-up non sequiturs, alongside the occasional dip into the macabre.

 If you can keep up, or are similarly insane, you can see almost all of them in this single compilation if you haven't already.
 Since the series' inception, new movies are usually published annually.

 - [TRAILER] asdfmovie (August 8, 2008): A trailer for the first movie.

 - asdfmovie (August 10, 2008): The first movie.
 Also on Newgrounds.

 - [asdfmovie] Deleted Scene (August 11, 2008): A Deleted Scene from the first movie.

 - asdfmovie2 (January 1, 2010): The second movie.

 - asdfmovie2: deleted scenes (January 8, 2010): Deleted Scenes from the second movie.